ppy/osu-wiki/news/2023/2023-06-08-osu-world-cup-2023-mapper-artist-applications.md

 ## Artist

-If you're an artist or designer who wants to help with producing background art for *upcoming* osu! originals, make sure to fill [this form](https://docs.google.com/forms/d/1A-Yf7TUvwhniMPTqYL0l_7bLjvuIV5XRbzlz8_fW5nY/viewform, and we will reach out when the opportunity arises.
+If you're an artist or designer who wants to help with producing background art for upcoming osu! originals, make sure to fill [this form](https://docs.google.com/forms/d/1A-Yf7TUvwhniMPTqYL0l_7bLjvuIV5XRbzlz8_fW5nY/viewform), and we will reach out when the opportunity arises.
 This form does not have a time limit – art is always on demand to accompany our ever-expanding library of osu! originals.

 Spread the word to all your friends, and we'll see you... *ahem* meet you at the usual time of the year.
 Until then, stay safe!